MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 ---
-title: Register your tab app with Azure AD
+title: Configure your tab app in Azure AD
 description: Describes registering your tab app with Azure AD ms.topic: how-to ms.localizationpriority: high
 keywords: teams authentication tabs Microsoft Azure Active Directory (Azure AD) access token SSO tenancy scope
 ---
-# Register your tab app in Azure AD
+# Configure your tab app in Azure AD

 Azure AD provides access to your tab app based on the app user's Teams identity.
 You'll need to register your tab app with Azure AD so that the app user who has signed into Teams can be given access to your tab app.

 ## Enabling SSO on Azure AD

-Registering your tab app in Azure AD and enabling it for SSO requires making app configurations, such as generating app ID, defining API scope, and pre-authorize client IDs for trusted applications.
+Register your tab app in Azure AD and enable it for SSO requires making app configurations, such as generating app ID, defining API scope, and pre-authorize client IDs for trusted applications.

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/register-azure-ad.png" alt-text="Configure Azure AD to send access token to Teams Client app":::

-Create a new app registration in Azure AD, and expose its (web) API using scopes (permissions).
+After you register your app in Azure AD, and expose its (web) API using scopes (permissions).
 Configure a trust relationship between the exposed API on Azure AD and your app.
 This allows Teams Client to obtain an access token on behalf of your application and the logged-in user.
 You can add client IDs for the trusted mobile, desktop, and web applications that you want to pre-authorize.

 You may also need to configure additional details, such as authenticating app users on the platform or device where you want to target your tab app.